 An attempt to diversify narratives on cultural differences between China and Europe, and why bridging gaps is so difficult.
+Interview by Anna Penninger, Young Professional Advisor at United Europe with Xiaoxu Zhang, PhD candidate and Assistant Lecturer at the University of St. Gallen.

 Why is it so difficult for us to understand the Chinese culture?